minhyeok2001/DiT_Analysis/README.md

 ### Conclusion

-Through this project, we verified that the standard **adaLN-Zero** is indeed a robust baseline.
-However, by introducing **Freq-Gate-adaLN**, we observed meaningful improvements in model performance.
+Through this project, I verified that the standard **adaLN-Zero** is indeed a robust baseline.

+However, by introducing **Freq-Gate-adaLN**, I observed meaningful improvements in model performance.

 **Key Findings:**
 1. **Frequency Dynamics:** The denoising process strongly correlates with frequency restoration order (Low $\to$ High).
 2. **Dynamic Gating:** Allowing the model to "switch gears" between low-freq and high-freq modes improves generation quality without significant computational overhead.

-We confirmed that our proposed module can be applied without harming the baseline performance and provides a promising direction for parameter-efficient fine-tuning in generative models.
+I confirmed that my proposed module can be applied without harming the baseline performance and provides a promising direction for parameter-efficient fine-tuning in generative models.

----

-*This is a personal research project implemented for educational and experimental purposes.*